-Mr Lee currently serves as Chief Operating Officer of China Real Estate Grp Ltd ("CREG").
-Prior to CREG, Mr Lee was with the assurance and advisory business services division of Ernst & Young Singapore from January 2007 to October 2007 and with Deloitte & Touché Malaysia from May 1997 to February 2005.
+Mr Lee Keng Mun currently serves as Chief Operating Officer of Asia-Pacific Strategic Investments Limited (formerly known as China Real Estate Grp Ltd.) ("APSIL").
+Prior to APSIL, Mr Lee was with the assurance and advisory business services division of Ernst & Young Singapore from January 2007 to October 2007 and with Deloitte & Touché Malaysia from May 1997 to February 2005.
 From March 2005 to December 2006, Mr Lee was a senior manager of a listed company of Bursa Malaysia.
 Mr Lee holds a Bachelor of Accounting from the University of Malaya and is a member of the Malaysia Institute of Accountants and the Institute of Singapore Chartered Accountants.

-Mr Lee does not hold any directorships in other listed companies as at 31 March 2020.
+Mr Lee does not hold any directorships in other listed companies as at 31 March 2021.